 Same coach.
 Same group.
 Same network.
 Different conversations.

 One Zoom a month.
-Working sessions on what’s actually happening in the seat — deals that are stuck, founder behavior to navigate, what’s landing in outbound right now, ramp problems no one warned you about.
+Working sessions on what’s actually happening in the seat — how we’re leveraging Claude and other tech to move ahead, founder behavior to navigate, what’s landing in outbound right now, ramp problems no one warned you about.

 It’s the room you wish existed at every Founding AE company — full of people who get the seat because they’re sitting in one, somewhere else.